Khoeckman/freebuild-plots/README.md

 plotSyncHyper (1 | unset) - Index of {Plot sync} function that should be used next.
-Rotate value around 0-1. unclaimCd (short) - The number of seconds a player must wait before they can unclaim a plot again online (bool) - Is set to 0 before running Func{Player online} which sets it to 1 if the player with id #{target} is online trusted (bool) - Whether the requesting player is trusted on plot #{plotAddr}
+Rotate value around 0-1. unclaimCd (short) - The number of seconds a player must wait before they can unclaim a plot again online (bool) - Is set to 0 before running Function{Player online} which sets it to 1 if the player with id #{target} is online trusted (bool) - Whether the requesting player is trusted on plot #{plotAddr}

 #### Menu analysis (todo)